 In your portal, you work with geographic data through layers.
 Layers, also called web layers, are logical collections of geographic data that are used to create maps and scenes; they are also the basis for geographic analysis.
-For example, a building layer could represent a collection of campus buildings and include attributes that describe each building's properties, such as the name of the building, what type of building it is, the size of the building, and other potential attributes.
+For example, a building layer may represent a collection of campus buildings and include attributes that describe each building's properties, such as the name of the building, what type of building it is, the size of the building, and other potential attributes.
 Additional examples of layers include earthquake epicenters, historical traffic patterns, terrain, 3D buildings, and parcels.

 The fundamental types of data that can be displayed in a map are features and imagery.
 Different types of layers have different capabilities.
 For example, publishing data in a comma-separated values (CSV) file creates a feature layer.
-Using feature layers, you can query and edit features in client applications and manage access to the actual data.
+Using feature layers, you can query and edit features in client applications and manage access to the data.

 The data used in layers comes from a variety of sources, including hosted services, ArcGIS Server services, CSV files, KML files, feature collections, and OGC services.

-- It creates a service on your portal's hosting server.
+- It creates a service on the portal's hosting server.

 - It stores service data in databases or files associated with the hosting server.

 - It creates a layer item in the portal that represents the data.